Adnane-Bahili/simple_shell/README.md

 'Hello'
 $
 ```
-When sodash is invoked with standard input connected to a terminal (determined by isatty(3), the interactive mode is opened. sodash Will be using the following prompt :D .
+When `shellix` is invoked with standard input connected to a terminal (determined by isatty(3)), the interactive mode is opened. `shellix` Will be using the following prompt :D .

 Example:
 ```
 $./shellix
 :D
 ```
-If a command line argument is provided, Shellix will consider the first argument as a file from which it will read commands.
+If a command line argument is provided, `Shellix` will consider the first argument as a file from which it will read commands.

 Example:
 ```